 Though Hollywood is the example used in the article, social media analytics – and in particular social listening – can help companies in all industries shape and refine their communication strategy, whether they’re marketing movies, makeup or machinery.

 This article from Talkwalker is a great example of how social listening is used to monitor and predict trends within the banking industry.
-It explains how the Bank of England uses social listening to obtain insights into the state of the economy and make predictions about future economic developments.
+It explains how the Bank of England uses social listening to obtain insights into the state of the economy; and how they make predictions about future economic developments.

 Of course, banking is a far cry from Hollywood.
-Nevertheless, many parallels can be drawn between how social media analytics are used in each example.
-Just as studios are leveraging social listening to analyze conversations and plan communication initiatives for upcoming movies, the Bank of England uses it to identify, predict and adapt to economic trends.
+Nevertheless, you can draw many parallels between how one uses social media analytics in each example.
+Just as studios are leveraging social listening to analyze conversations and plan communication initiatives for upcoming movies; the Bank of England uses it to identify, predict, and adapt to economic trends.

-But it doesn’t stop there; social media analytics can be used by retailers to identify popular and unpopular products, by car manufacturers to find out what features customers are looking for, by travel companies to determine which locations are popular among which age groups…and so on.
-In short, tuning in to conversations that take place on social media is a highly effective way of optimizing communication and business strategy for all companies, regardless of the industry.
+But it doesn’t stop there.
+Retailers can use social media analytics to identify popular and unpopular products; by car manufacturers to find out what features customers are looking for; by travel companies to determine which locations are popular among which age groups…and so on.
+In short, tuning in to conversations that take place on social media is a highly effective way of optimizing communication and business strategy for all companies; regardless of the industry.